mnemnion/orb/doc/md/orb/fragments.md

 This rule matches something which stops a contiguous sequence of characters.
-Loosely, it's anything which might end a word in a sentence, with the exception of quote marks, which are handled separately.
+Loosely, it's anything which might end a word in a sentence.

 It's uniformly invoked as ``&t`` or ``!t``, depending, but we hide it just in